 (Ocean Village One / overboard) On October 4, 2008, a 71-year-old male passenger fell overboard and died during a Mediterranean cruise.
 Reportedly, in an attempt to spot his grandchildren, the elderly man leaned over the railing on Deck 14, tumbled and fell into the water.
 The accident occurred while the ship was docked in call port Dubrovnik Croatia.
 Unfortunately, during the fall the man hit a lifeboat, fracturing his skull and spine.

 |09 July 2008||Crew / Passenger Injuries and Overboards|

 (Ocean Village One) On July 9, 2008, a male passenger suffered a serious injury (lost his left leg) due to an infection.
-The incident occurred during 7-day Western Caribbean cruise from homeport Bridgetown Barbados, while the ship was docked in call port Belize City.
-The man burned his feet on pool deck’s metal surface while sunbathing.
+The incident occurred during a 7-day Western Caribbean cruise from homeport Bridgetown Barbados, while the ship was docked in call port Belize City.
+The man burned his feet on the pool deck’s metal surface while sunbathing.
 According to his own statement, his feet got stuck and soon after started to sizzle.
 When he wrenched them up, the skin fell off.
 He was disembarked and flown home, but his limb had to be amputated below the knee due to infection spread.

 |21 June 2006||Crew / Passenger Deaths|

 (Ocean Village One) On June 21, 2006, a male passenger’s body was pulled lifeless out of Deck 12’s Crystal swimming pool.
-The ship’s medics attempts to revive the man were unsuccessful.
+The ship’s medics attempt to revive the man were unsuccessful.
 The incident occurred during a Mediterranean cruise.
 The dead body was offloaded in call port Civitavecchia-Rome (Italy).

 You can add more details on reported here accident or submit new / your own CMV Columbus ship incident ("Cruise Minus" report) via CruiseMapper's contact form.